austta/austta.org.au/membnews.md

 Please note, links in member news are not maintained in general, they remain as a record of what was sent to members.

+## March 2021

+### Report on ATA Committee Meeting Wednesday 17 February 2021

+The ATA Committee met on Wednesday 17 February 2021.
+Committee member Steven Haby was able to organize a meeting by Zoom.
+Our thanks to Steven.
+Below under various headings are details of matters dealt with at the recent meeting.

+### Membership Fees Unchanged for 2021-2022

+Given current circumstances and the good financial position of the Association it was agreed that membership fees should remain unchanged.
+Members are free to make an optional donation to the Association when renewing membership.
+Thus, membership fees will remain at $60, $36 for students.

+### New Members

+We welcome two new student members Joe Hicks and Matthew Schoepf of Adelaide.
+They have a strong interest in South Australian timetables.

+### Simplification of Auction Procedures

+Consideration is being given to a possible simplification of the current Auction procedures.
+The main change being considered is to replace the Minimum and Maximum bids with a single bid.
+The catalogue would show an estimate of the Lot’s value which is slightly higher than the Reserve price.
+In recent times, some Auction bidders have been submitting only one bid, which has been deemed to be both a minimum and maximum bid.
+The suggested changes would overcome this problem and would allow a simpler management of future auctions and access to additional auction sources.
+Some features of the current auction process, which are well established and acceptable, would be retained.
+Comments on the suggested changes are encouraged, and these can be sent to Auctioneer Geoff Hassall at <auction@timetable.org.au> or by phone to [0432&nbsp;291&nbsp;791](tel:+61432291791).

+### Website Development

+The committee has accepted the offer of Melbourne member Matthew Gibbins to assist with our website development and has appointed him as our Website Development Manager.
+As members of our website development committee were either stretched for time or had limited understanding of the technology it was decided to hand the process over to a member who had the skills and time to drive the process forward.
+Matthew will work closely with the ATA executive and committee.

+<p style="text-align:right">Hilaire Fraser, <president@timetable.org.au></p>

 ## February 2021

 ### Changing Networks